Summer Buddhist Studies Program (shedra) 2020 - Month Long and Weekend Programs

 Year one of our two year shedra program on the Vajrayana covered five of the six classes of tantra.
 This year we will continue with the Ati Yoga or Dzogchen teachings and complete the tantric teachings.
 Sang-Ngag Rinpoche will begin our summer program with relevant empowerments and teachings; thereafter the shedra will be taught by Khen Rinpoche and Jetsunma.
 This year in addition to elucidating the meanings of the concluding section of the Treasury of Precious Qualities, we will be offering the complete transmission and teachings on the Chöying Dzö, Precious Treasury of the Basic Space of Phenomena by Longchenpa.
 This program is restricted and will only be open to those who attended the Vajrayana year one last summer.

-Weekend program topics held throughout the month of July and schedule to be announced shortly.
+Weekend program topics to be held throughout the month of July - the schedule and specific programs will be announced late winter.

 Message from Sang-Ngag Rinpoche on the Institute (shedra)